'Security incident' at New Orleans Juvenile Justice Center ends in 1 arrest

-NEW ORLEANS — A youth is in custody after a "security incident" prompted a lockdown at New Orleans' Juvenile Justice Intervention Center Thursday night.
+NEW ORLEANS — What City officials previously called a “security incident” at the Juvenile Justice Intervention Center was actually a “riot situation,” according to the District Attorney’s office.

-A spokesperson for the city said the incident was resolved without violence but did not give additional details "due to the privacy concerns regarding juveniles."
+DA Leon Cannizzaro said the situation was “dangerous and out of control, and not quickly quelled,” when police were dispatched to the youth detention facility Thursday night.

+Whatever happened, it was serious enough to bring the Mayor to the jail.
+Mayor Latoya Cantrell came to the prison later that night to speak with the juveniles involved and the support staff.

 New Orleans Police Department call logs show that police were dispatched to the center at 9:02 p.m. and but the scene was not cleared until 11:58 p.m.